trafficinc/explore-redcap-db/README.md

 3) After you make a change in Redcap run: $ `php learndb.php after`

 4) To see what was changed in the DB tables, run: $ `php learndb.php compare`

+### Export Data to Files

+ `php learndb.php export="new_project_output.txt"`

+ This command will run a "compare", and export to the file name specified and to the file path specified in the `config.php` file.

+ Or save output to a file: `php learndb.php compare > new_project_output.txt`

 Now you will be able to see what database tables were effected! **Note: this works on inserts and deletes, not updates.
 Updates are more complicated and not supported yet, if you have a good idea, please share and we can implement it for updates.